Current blog posts in the Streams API in Kafka series:

 Similar exceptions would be thrown if you misconfigured other security settings such as

-Your Operations team can monitor the log files of your Kafka Streams applications for such error messages to spot any misconfigured applications quickly, and to alert the corresponding teams.
+Your Operations team can monitor the log files of your Streams API applications for such error messages to spot any misconfigured applications quickly, and to alert the corresponding teams.

-In summary, Kafka Streams makes your stream processing applications secure, and it achieves this through its native integration with Apache Kafka’s security functionality.
+In summary, the Streams API in Kafka makes your stream processing applications secure, and it achieves this through its native integration with Apache Kafka’s security functionality.

-If you are interested in further information on Kafka Streams and security features, I’d recommend the following references:
+If you are interested in further information on the Streams API in Kafka and security features, I’d recommend the following references:

-- Kafka Streams documentation (Confluent Platform 3.0.0), notably the Kafka Security chapter
+- Streams API in Kafka documentation (Confluent Platform 3.0.0), notably the Kafka Security chapter

 - Apache Kafka Security 101, Confluent blog post, February 2016